Gusto/gusto.github.io/_posts/2018-11-16-webhooks-about.markdown

 ```

 In this example, `timestamp`, `event_type`, and `entity_attributes` are all standard keys to have in a webhooks payload.
-In Gusto's system permissions are based on an resource and it's entities.
-The parent reference is the `resource` while
+Permissions are based on an resource and its entities.
+The parent reference is the `resource` while the `entity` is the
-the `entity` is the reference to what actually triggered the event.
+reference to what actually triggered the event.

 Additionally, any events of type `*.provisioned` may have a `partner_attributes` key.
 If Gusto has a mapping of that
 entity to an entity in your application, those attributes will contain your identifier to that entity.
 See the